HL7/fhir-cow-ig/input/pagecontent/comparing-with-HL7-v2-orders.md

 Breaking this down, the message:
 * Includes a message header segment (MSH) that indicates the type of message (an ORM), information about the sender of the message, the time the message was sent, etc.
 * Contains details on the requested service (the OBR - Observation Request).
 The Common Order segment (ORC) indicates that this message is for a new order.
-* Gives that order context via identifiers for the patient the ordr relates to (in PID), identifiers for the patient's visit (in PV1), and information related to the diagnosis that gave rise to the request (in DG1).
+* Gives that order context via identifiers for the patient the order relates to (in PID), identifiers for the patient's visit (in PV1), and information related to the diagnosis that gave rise to the request (in DG1).

 #### Comparison to a FHIR Message:
-Although this Implementation Guide does not define specific message bundles,  it is easy to imagine how a [FHIR message bundle]([url](https://hl7.org/fhir/messaging.html)) similar to the HL7 v2 message could be constructed.
+Although this implementation guide does not define specific message bundles, it is easy to imagine how a [FHIR message bundle]([url](https://hl7.org/fhir/messaging.html)) similar to the HL7 v2 message could be constructed.

 ```
 Bundle